Inference for Median and a Generalization of HulC: Introduction

-In this paper, we focus on a specific $S$-interval, i.e., $g(\cdot), h(\cdot)$ both representing specific order statistics.
-The optimal distribution-free lower bound for the coverage of $S$-intervals is well-known as stated in~\eqref{eq:coverage-lower-bound-Guilbaud}.
-We, however, study this coverage property for a specific choice of $r, s$ chosen based on the quantiles of a binomial distribution.
-This specific instantiation of the $S$-interval is well-known in the literature and is also known to asymptotically match the Wald interval in terms of the width~\citet[Sec.
-2.6.3]{serfling2009approximation} when the sample size is large enough with respect to a function of miscoverage level $\alpha$.
+The organization of the remaining paper and our contributions are as follows.
+We first focus on the problem of confidence intervals for the median of a univariate distribution and then consider the generalization of HulC.
 The contributions of this paper are as follows: \begin{enumerate} \item We rederive a distribution-free finite sample confidence interval for any median of a distribution and provide explicit conditions on $n, \alpha$ such that the confidence interval can be expressed in terms of the order statistics.
 (Note that any bounded confidence interval is bound to not cover the population median if the sample size is too small.) \item We derive precise (asymptotically sharp) and easily computable upper and lower bounds for quantiles of the Binomial$(n, 1/2)$ distribution.
-These precise bounds yield quick computation of the proposed confidence interval and also allow us to characterize in finite samples the closeness between the width of the proposed interval and that of the Wald interval (under standard conditions). \item Under non-standard conditions on the distribution, allowing for zero density at $\theta_0$ and/or jump discontinuity at $\theta_0$, we derive the rate of convergence as well as a precise characterization of the limiting distribution of scaled width.
+These precise bounds yield quick computation of the proposed confidence interval and also allow us to characterize in finite samples the closeness between the width of the nonparametric interval and that of the Wald interval (under standard conditions on $F$). \item Under non-standard conditions on $F$, allowing for zero density at $\theta_0$ and/or jump discontinuity at $\theta_0$, we derive the rate of convergence as well as a precise characterization of the limiting distribution of scaled width.
 The fact that the scaled width converges to a non-degenerate distribution is the most surprising finding of our work. \item In addition to the asymptotic limits, we provide a finite sample concentration inequality for the scaled width of the confidence interval under non-standard conditions. \item Finally, we consider the implications of the results for the median to inference for general parameters/functionals extending the HulC approach. \end{enumerate}